-Home » Learn » Share Market » Overview of Joint stock company
+Home » Learn » Share Market » What Is a Joint-Stock Company?
+Key Features and Challenges

 There are different forms for setting up business organisations, like – sole proprietorship firms, partnership firms, trusts, companies, etc.